Plans for after the death of Queen Elizabeth II, funeral arrangements, and timeline

 When is the Queen’s funeral?
-Where will state funeral be, is it a bank holiday, what happens after she dies
+What time is state funeral for Elizabeth II, where is it, is it a bank holiday

 A period of national mourning has begun following the death of the Queen and will last until her funeral

-QueenElizabeth II, the UK’s longest serving monarch passed away at Balmoral yesterday (8 September).
+QueenElizabeth II, the UK’s longest serving monarch, passed away at Balmoral on 8 September 2022.

 The country has entered a period of national mourning which will last for around 12 days.